gevhaz/hugo-theme-notrack/README.md

 # Notrack

-An original, minimal theme with a focus on self-sufficiency.
+An original, minimal theme with a focus on self-sufficiency and decentralization.
 By default, Notrack does not rely on any third parties to serve your website.
-The only exception is Disqus comments, which are not used by default (see "Adding comments" below).
+The only exception is Disqus comments, which are not used by default (see [Adding comments](#user-content-adding-comments) below).

 # Example site `config`